redtrovelvet/wisonsin-breast-cancer-analysis/README.md

-# An analysis of the Diagnostic Wisconsin Breast Cancer Database
+# An Analysis of the Diagnostic Wisconsin Breast Cancer Database

 (https://huggingface.co/datasets/wwydmanski/wisconsin-breast-cancer)